arj03/ssb-new-format/README.md

 I'm a big fan of version fields on protocol which is why I added it.
-Bamboo uses [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash) for some future compatability without changing the format, but I would rather keep the format simple.
+Bamboo uses [yamf-hash](https://github.com/AljoschaMeyer/yamf-hash) for some future compatibility without changing the format, but I would rather keep the format simple.
 The version number is global consensus, so in that regard I'm not sure if it fits the spirit of ssb.